khairuldzulqarnain/courses-introduction-to-sql/code/chapter2.md

 WHERE release_year BETWEEN 2000 AND 2015
 AND duration > 120;
 ```
+### EXERCISE : WHERE
+Get the title and certification of all films with an NC-17 or R certification.

+SELECT title, certification
+FROM films
+WHERE certification IN('NC-17', 'R')

 ### EXERCISE: IS NULL
 Get the names of people who are still alive.